asreview/asreview/README.md

 Systematic Reviews are “top of the bill” in research.
 The number of systematic reviews published by researchers increases year after year.
 But performing a sound systematic review is a time-consuming and sometimes boring task.
-Our software is designed to take over the step of screening abstracts and titles with a minimum of papers to be read by a human with no or very few false negatives.
+Our software is designed to accelerate the step of screening abstracts and titles with a minimum of papers to be read by a human with no or very few false negatives.

-Our Automated Systematic Review (ASR) software implements an oracle and a simulation systematic review mode.
+Our Automated Systematic Review (ASR) software implements an oracle and a simulation mode.

 - **Oracle** The oracle modus is used to perform a systematic review with interaction by the reviewer (the 'oracle' in literature on active learning).
-  The software presents papers to the reviewer, whereafter the reviewer has to classify them.
+  The software presents papers to the reviewer, whereafter the reviewer classifies them.
-- **Simulate** The simulation modus is used to measure the performance of our software on an existing systematic review.
+- **Simulate** The simulation modus is used to measure the performance of our software on existing systematic reviews.
 The software shows how many papers you could have potentially skipped during the systematic review.

 This Automatic Systematic Review software is being developed as part of a